cngzlsh/My-ML-Projects/README.md

 (Sihao, May 2020)

-### German-English Translator
+## German-English Translator
 This is a Seq2Seq neural machine translation model trained on the Multi30k dataset.
 I was heavily inspired by https://pytorch.org/tutorials/beginner/torchtext_translation_tutorial.html and the AI Core tutorial https://www.youtube.com/watch?v=UnVYPOGiK3E.
+- To run the IPython Notebook, please ```pip install``` packages: torch, torchtext, matplotlib, numpy, tqdm, spacy, sacrebleu.
+Alternatively, run ```pip install -r requirements.txt```.
+- Must ensure spacy for both English and german are installed: run ```$ python -m spacy download de_core_news_md``` and ```$ python -m spacy download en_core_web_sm``` in terminal (Linux) or command prompt (Windows) or follow instructions on spacy website.
 #### Seq2seq structures
 The model consists of two recurrent neural netwroks: a German Encoder and an English Decoder with Attention applied.
 Both RNNs are LSTMs.
-Encoder: Consists of an embedding layer, a dropout layer, a hidden LSTM layer and a feed-forward linear output layer.
+- Encoder: Consists of an embedding layer, a dropout layer, a hidden LSTM layer and a feed-forward linear output layer.
 The LSTM is bidirectional so the outputs have doubled the size.
 When source sentence (in German) is passed into the encoder, it returns the encoding output of the sentence and a tupple (hidden state, cell state).
-Decoder: Consists of an embedding layer, a two-layer linear attention model, a hidden LSTM layer and a feed-forward linear output layer.
+- Decoder: Consists of an embedding layer, a two-layer linear attention model, a hidden LSTM layer and a feed-forward linear output layer.
 When the encoding of the German sentence (from the encoder) is passed into the decoder, attention is calculated using encoder output and the hidden states at each time step.
 Attention score is concatenated with the embedding of the encoder output and then passed into the LSTM layer and output layer.
 It returns the predicted English translation, the LSTM hidden states and the attention scores.
 #### Data
-Parallel corpus: 30000 German sentences and their English translation.
+- Parallel corpus: 30000 German sentences and their English translation.
 Preprocessing is done using SpaCy including word tokenisation, adding start of sequence and end of sequence tokens and padding sentences.
 Split into 29000 training sentences and 1000 validation sentences for calculating BLEU score.
-An example is shown here:
+- An example is shown here:
 ![Multi30k_Example](/images/multi30k_example.png)
 #### Hyperparameters
 Due to hardware restrictions, batch size is set to 50.